-- (1) Of the 374,165 shares beneficially owned by Ramesh N. Shah, 150,000 shares are indirectly held via a trust which is controlled by Mr. Shah, and the remainder are held directly. - (2) Of the 210,251 shares beneficially owned by Neeraj Bhargava, 90,000 shares are indirectly held via a trust which is controlled by Mr. Bhargava, and the remainder is held directly. - (3) Jeremy Young is a director of our company and a Managing Director and member of Warburg Pincus LLC.
-All shares indicated as owned by Mr. Young was a result of their affiliation with the Warburg Pincus entities.
-Mr. Young disclaim beneficial ownership of all shares held by the Warburg Pincus entities. - (4) Guy Sochovsky is a Vice President of Warburg Pincus LLC.
-Mr. Sochovsky does not have voting or investment discretion with respect to the shares of our company held by Warburg, Pincus, and therefore he is not deemed to beneficially own such shares. - (5) Includes the shares beneficially owned by Jeremy Young, nominee director of Warburg Pincus, because of his affiliation with the Warburg Pincus entities.
+- (1) Of the 392,395 shares beneficially owned by Ramesh N. Shah, 141,265 shares are indirectly held via a trust which is controlled by Mr. Shah, and the remainder are held directly. - (2) Of the 267,118 shares beneficially owned by Neeraj Bhargava, 87,300 shares are indirectly held via a trust which is controlled by Mr. Bhargava, and the remainder is held directly. - (3) Jeremy Young is a director of our company and a Managing Director and member of Warburg Pincus LLC.
+All shares indicated as owned by Mr. Young was a result of his affiliation with the Warburg Pincus entities.
+Mr. Young disclaim beneficial ownership of all shares held by the Warburg Pincus entities. - (4) Of the 267,688 shares beneficially owned by J.J.
+Selvadurai, 251,666 shares are indirectly held via a trust which is controlled by Mr. Selvadurai, and the remainder is held directly by his relatives. - (5) Includes the shares beneficially owned by Jeremy Young, nominee director of Warburg Pincus, because of his affiliation with the Warburg Pincus entities.
 Mr. Young disclaims beneficial ownership of all shares held by the Warburg Pincus entities.